Best Automatic Dog Feeders 2026: Smart Feeders for Busy Pet Parents

 Our Top Picks

-The PETLIBRO 6L auto feeder consistently ranks as the most reliable basic-to-mid-tier feeder on the market.
-The 6L hopper holds up to 24 cups of kibble — enough for most medium dogs for 5–7 days.
-You can program up to 4 scheduled meals per day with portions from 1/12 cup to 4.5 cups per meal, and a built-in voice recorder lets you record a 10-second message that plays at feeding time.
+The PETLIBRO Granary 5L Wi-Fi feeder consistently ranks as one of the most reliable mid-tier smart feeders on the market.
+The 5L hopper holds up to about 20 cups of kibble — enough for most medium dogs for 4–6 days.
+You can program up to 4 scheduled meals per day with portion control through the PETLIBRO app, and a built-in voice recorder lets you record a 10-second message that plays at feeding time.

 The dispensing mechanism uses a slow-feed drum design that minimizes jams with standard-sized kibble (not ideal for very small or large irregular kibble shapes).
 The desiccant bag in the hopper keeps kibble fresh longer.

-Pros: Reliable dispensing, 6L capacity, voice recorder, budget-friendly
+Pros: Reliable app scheduling, 5L capacity, voice recorder, freshness-sealed hopper

-Cons: No WiFi/app, not ideal for oversized kibble
+Cons: Wi-Fi setup can be finicky (occasional disconnects), not ideal for oversized kibble

 Best Smart Feeder: PetSafe Smart Feed 2.0 ($150–$165)